 For God is working in you, giving you the desire and the power to do what pleases him.
 (Philippians 2:13, NLT)

 Technological advance has arguably improved human’s life quality.
-Communication and transportation have never been more convenient than what we experience in our generation – thanks to science and technology.
-However, the biggest life “struggle” remains unresolved.
-That is how we can create life from scratch, make something from nothing into existence.
+Communication and transportation have been more convenient than ever in our generation – thanks to science and technology.
+However, the biggest life “struggle” remains unresolved: that is how we can create life from scratch, make something from nothing into existence.
 It is only when science can bring back the dead to life, we may sense the science’s triumph over faith.
-Would that ever happen in our time?
+But… would that ever happen in our time?